quicwg/multipath/draft-ietf-quic-multipath.md

 implementations can choose between multiple strategies such as sending PATH_ACK frames on the path they acknowledge packets, or sending PATH_ACK frames on the shortest path, which results in shorter control loops and thus better performance.
-However, since packets that only carries PATH_ACK frames are not congestion controlled, senders should carefully consider the load induced by these packets, especially if the capacity is unknown on that path.
+However, since packets that only carry PATH_ACK frames are not congestion controlled, senders should carefully consider the load induced by these packets, especially if the capacity is unknown on that path.